youngzliu/Wackypedia/README.md

     > Article
       - New section 1

-8. User can search for article by subject or author.
+8. User can search for article by title.

     - Example Input